gitter-badger/containers_old/Novor/README.md

 how to build
 ------------
-`sudo docker build -t biodckr/novor 1b/.`
+`docker build -t biodckr/novor 1b/.`

 how to download and install